esaia/interactive-real-estate/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create interactive buildings with clickable hotspots and layers.
-Display floor plans, property details, and 2D/3D plans—no coding required.
+⚡ Create interactive buildings images with clickable zones on svg.
+Display floor plans, property details and 2D/3D photos.
+No coding required.

 == Description ==
 [Upgrade To Pro!](https://interactive-real-estate.vercel.app/pricing) | [Live Demo Front](https://interactive-real-estate.vercel.app/demos) | [Module Demo](https://interactive-real-estate.vercel.app/module) | [Support](https://interactive-real-estate.vercel.app/contact)

 ### The Ultimate Building Module Plugin ###

 Interactive Real Estate is the most innovative WordPress plugin for creating interactive buildings and property displays.
 Quickly add pins, vector shapes, and create SVG, all without needing to write any code.

+Create interactive buildings images with clickable zones on svg.
+Display floor plans, property details and 2D/3D photos.
+No coding required.

 With easy navigation through different building layers, users can get detailed information about each unit directly from the visual interface.

 ### **Key Features:** ###
 - **Interactive Building:** You can easily draw and edit complex shapes on your image right in the editor, without needing any external programs like Illustrator.
-Simply add pins and create svg on top of building render.
+Simply add pins and create svg on top of building render or floor plan.
 - **Multiple Layers:** Easily navigate between different building layers (e.g., floors, appartments) with smooth transitions.
 - **Customizable Shortcodes:** Use the `[irep_building]` shortcode to embed your interactive buildings and customize them with your specific data.
 - **Easy-to-Use Admin Interface:** Intuitive settings page to upload building images, configure hotspots.